About the Art

 How This Project Has Changed Over Time

-I started the Chamomile Tea Party to comment on the bluster of the Tea Party, which began in 2009 as a protest against Barack Obama’s social and fiscal agendas.
-Early images implored our legislators to embrace bipartisanship.
-In the intervening years, the political landscape has morphed.
-Tranquility and compromise, which seemed merely difficult to obtain, now appear impossible.
-These posters reflect the conflicts and pressure our political system has been experiencing during this turbulent period.
-And as political dialogue deteriorated, the nature of these posters shifted.
-Since compromise seemed impossible, later images often focus on the roots of these conflicts.
+I started the Chamomile Tea Party to comment on the bravado of the Tea Party, which began in 2009 as a protest against Barack Obama’s social and fiscal policies.
+Early images urged our lawmakers to promote bipartisanship.
+Over the years, the political landscape has changed dramatically.
+Tranquility and compromise, once seen as challenging but possible, now seem out of reach.
+These images illustrate the conflicts and pressures that our political system has faced during this turbulent period.
+As political conversations worsened, the focus of these pieces also shifted.
+Since compromise appeared impossible, later images often highlight the causes of these conflicts.